cabol/west/README.md

 * `gproc` as extended process dictionary and pub/sub infrastructure.
 * `riak_core` as distributed framework in order to scale out.
 With this distributed model, `gproc` runs locally in each node, and `riak_core` is used to distribute the processes around the cluster.
-* `yaws` as web server, this provides the WebSockets infrastructure.
+* `yaws` as web server, this provides the WebSockets infrastructure and Web Server.